 Who can enter Japan?

-On 17 May 2022, the Japan Tourism Agency announced that as part of this trial project to ‘test tourism’ and open borders for leisure travellers, the country will be accepting visitors from the US, Australia, Thailand and Singapore.
-They are viewed as countries with low COVID-19 risks and are major tourism markets for Japan.
+On 17 May 2022, the JTA announced that as part of a trial project, the country will be accepting visitors from the US, Australia, Thailand and Singapore.
+The list has been expanded to include Britain, Spain, Canada, Saudi Arabia and Malaysia.

 The government had earlier said that visitors will be allowed to enter the country only if they meet all criteria set by the government.
 Those planning to travel have to take all three COVID-19 vaccination shots, purchase their own travel insurance and be a part of a package tour with a fixed itinerary.
-Though no specifications have been made about wearing masks, the government urges all to wear them.
-In fact, maximum locals continue to wear masks both indoors and outdoors.
+However, no specifications were made about wearing masks.
+Now, in addition to the aforementioned criteria, tourists will have to wear masks both indoors and outdoors.